6 Money-Saving Tips for Potters

 2. Make "Mystery Glazes"

-"not enough to use on anything."
+Stop throwing away the last bits of glaze because its "not enough to use on anything."
 You can recycle glaze remnants by making "mystery glazes."

 Combine glazes of the same firing range to create unique, experimental glazes.